A man walking across a field with his dog

 A comprehensive healthcare team may help you receive tailored care and dietary guidance throughout your life.
 This comprehensive approach may offer a better chance to manage FCS and may help reduce your risk of acute pancreatitis.

 Some people may rely on their primary care doctor to coordinate specialist care and testing.
-A lipidologist, cardiologist, or endocrinologist, however, will most likely be involved in the management of your overall care of this condition.
+A lipidologist, cardiologist, or endocrinologist, however, is often involved in the management of your overall care of this condition.

 Your team may include some or all of the following specialists: